Migratory birds play a critical role in nature

 They discovered that 450 species different species are estimated to be illegally killed or taken alive in the Mediterranean region per year, mainly for food (to be eaten as a delicacy or sold for profit), sport and for use as cage birds or hunting decoys.
 Given the illegal nature of the killing, the number of birds killed could be even higher, as much as 11 million.
 So who is doing the killing?

 These 20 places are found in just four countries: Cyprus, Egypt, Lebanon and Syria.
 They include the Famagusta area of Cyprus, where 400,000-1 million individual birds are illegally killed or taken each year, and the El Manzala area of Egypt, where 30,000-1.1 million individual birds are illegally killed or taken each year.

 The highest estimates of migratory birds illegally killed or taken in the Mediterranean region were for Italy (3-8 million birds), Egypt (300,000-11 million) and Syria (3-5 million), while the density of illegal killing/taking was highest in Malta (18-667 birds per year per sq km), Cyprus (146-351 birds per sq km) and Lebanon (161-335 birds per sq km).

 It is disturbing that despite the EU Birds Directive, half of the top 10 countries with the highest levels of illegal killing are Member States of the EU.
-What’s it the point of having such directives if they are not implemented at the national level and the worst offending countries are not held accountable.
+What is the point of having such directives if they are not implemented at the national level and the worst offending countries are not held accountable?